phasehq/console/CONTRIBUTING.md

 ## Licensing

-Most of Phase's code is under the MIT license, though some paid feature restrictions are covered by a proprietary license.
+Most of Phase's code is under the MIT license, though some paid feature restrictions may covered by a proprietary license.

 Any third party components incorporated into our code are licensed under the original license provided by the applicable component owner.

 ## Setup local development environment

 ### Dev server with hot reload

 1. Create a **.env.dev** file using
-    ```
+    ```bash
     cp .env.dev.example .env.dev
     ```

-2. Add atleast one OAuth provider in your **.env.dev**.
-Follow the [docs](https://docs.phase.dev/self-hosting/configuration/envars)
+2. Add at least one of the available OAuth provider credentials in your **.env.dev**.
+Follow the [Phase Docs](https://docs.phase.dev/self-hosting/configuration/envars#single-sign-on-sso)

-3. Verify that **dev-docker-compose.yml** file is populated with the correct environment variables by running
+3. Install the dependencies:

+    ```bash
+    docker compose -f dev-docker-compose.yml build
     ```

-    docker compose -f dev-docker-compose.yml --env-file .env.dev config
+4. Start the containers in dev mode using:
     ```
-4. Start the containers using
+    docker compose -f dev-docker-compose.yml up
     ```
-    docker-compose -f dev-docker-compose.yml --env-file .env.dev up
-    ```

 5. The Console is now running at <https://localhost> with [HMR(Hot Module Replacement)](https://webpack.js.org/concepts/hot-module-replacement) and a self-signed certificate.

    >**Note : Your browser might warn you about the self-signed certificate.
 You can safely accept the certificate and proceed.

-### Staging env to test production builds

-1. Set up a `.env` file with `cp .env.example` and add atleast one OAuth provider.
-View the [docs](https://docs.phase.dev/self-hosting/configuration/envars) for more info.
+### Set up a staging environment

+1. Create a **.env** file using
+    ```bash
+    cp .env.example .env
+    ```
+2. Add at least one of the available OAuth provider credentials in your **.env**.
+Follow the [Phase Docs](https://docs.phase.dev/self-hosting/configuration/envars#single-sign-on-sso)

-2. Build the image locally with `docker-compose -f staging-docker-compose.yml build`
+2. Build the image locally with `docker compose -f staging-docker-compose.yml build`

-3. Bring docker compose up with `docker-compose -f staging-docker-compose.yml up`
+3. Start the Phase Console with `docker compose -f staging-docker-compose.yml up -d`

-4. The Console is now running at `https://localhost`.
+4. The Console is now running at `https://localhost` with a self-signed certificate.

+   >**Note : Your browser might warn you about the self-signed certificate.
+You can safely accept the certificate and proceed.